 - 1. Department heads may establish travel regulations within their respective agencies, but agency regulations shall not exceed the maximum limitations set by the Commissioner of Administration.
-A final draft and a draft highlighting any deviations from PPM49 must be submitted via email to StateTravel@LA.Gov for prior review and approval by the Commissioner of Administration. - 2.
+A final draft and a draft highlighting any deviations from PPM 49 must be submitted via email to StateTravel@LA.Gov for prior review and approval by the Commissioner of Administration. - 2.
 Department heads will take actions necessary to minimize all travel in order to carry on the department's mission. - 3.
-Agencies must place all high-cost expenditures on the LaCarte Purchasing Card, Travel Card, or agency CBA account unless prior approval is granted by the Commissioner of Administration. - 4.
-Department heads or their designee must submit fiscal year exemption requests annually.
+Agencies must place all high-cost expenditures on the LaCarte Purchasing Card, Travel Card, or agency CBA account unless prior approval is granted by the Commissioner of Administration.

+- 4. Department heads or their designee must submit fiscal year exemption requests annually.
 No exemption requests are granted on a permanent basis. - 5.
-Grant Funds Any agency that receives grant funds must follow PPM49 rules and regulations and any travel regulations contained in the grant.
-Sub recipients that are not classified as a state agency are not subject to PPM49. - a.
-Department heads have the ability to determine which policy the sub recipient will follow.
-Department heads should be consistent across all sub-recipients. - b.
-Example: DOTD receives a federal grant and the City of New Orleans is a sub recipient of that grant, the City of New Orleans is not required to follow PPM49 but must follow their established policies and any regulations contained in the grant.
+Grant Funds- Any agency that receives grant funds must follow PPM 49 rules and regulations and any travel regulations contained in the grant.
+Sub recipients that are not classified as a state agency are not subject to PPM49.

+EXAMPLE: DOTD receives a federal grant and the City of New Orleans is a sub recipient of that grant, the City of New Orleans is not required to follow PPM49 but must follow their established policies and any regulations contained in the grant.